|

 center.
 The edges are not raised and herald patch may be detected

+elsewhere.
 Erythrasma - the lesions

 covers the infected area without central clearing.
 No active edges as in